Editorial Style Guide

 - Office of Research and Economic Development (ORED)

 - University Communications and Marketing (UCM)

-Affect / effect: Affect as a verb means to influence.
-Avoid affect as a noun unless it is being used within a psychology context.
+Affect as a verb means to influence.
+Avoid affect as a noun unless it is being used within a psychological context.

 - The next game will affect the standings.